dmarx/obsidian_vault/Geodesics.md

 - **Efficiency and Path:** It highlights that certain estimation procedures, like MLE, are not just arbitrary rules but follow efficient paths through the space of distributions.
 These paths minimize the informational change necessary to reach the distribution that best fits the data.

-- **Generalization and Robustness:** Viewing estimation in geometric terms helps us understand why some estimation procedures are more robust or generalize better than others.
-Procedures that follow shorter or more direct geodesics under the Fisher-Rao metric might be less prone to overfitting or might reach more reliable estimates from less data.
+- **[[Generalization]] and [[Robustness]]:** Viewing estimation in geometric terms helps us understand why some estimation procedures are more robust or generalize better than others.
+Procedures that follow shorter or more direct geodesics under the Fisher-Rao metric might be less prone to [[overfitting]] or might reach more reliable estimates from less data.

 - **Comparison of Estimation Procedures:** Different estimation procedures can be compared by examining the different geodesics they trace in the space of distributions.
 This can provide insights into the relative efficiencies of these procedures and their suitability for different types of data or models.